killingbear999/ICLSTM/README.md

 * results_summary.py is used to analyse model performance </br>
 * mpc.py is used to incorporate deep learning model into mpc and compute runtime </br>
 * CSTR_data_testing.ipynb was used in model design and model evaluation during the experimental process

+**If .py files do not work, you may run the CSTR_data_testing.ipynb.
+It is a bit messy.
+I will clean up the code asap.
+**Pyipopt can be installed and run on Docker (i.e., mpc.py).